MojoAuth/mojoauth-docs/content/howto/add-mfa/index.md

 description: "A quick implementation guide to configure MFA to authenticate your users."
 ---

-# Get Started - Social Login
+# Get Started - Multi Factor Authentication

 This guide explains how to add and configure MFA(multi factor authentication) on your application.
 You can implement MFA for a secure and convenient approach for consumer registration and login.